niteshjain132/brainupgrade-aws-labs/brainupgrade-aws-springboot-eb/README.md

   * Provide application information like Name and description and click **Next**.
   * On Environment page, Select *Web Server Environment* .
   * Select Predefined configurations as **Java** ( if it's war file then you may select **Tomcat**) and Environment Type like **load balancing, autoscaling**.
-  * Next upload Jar file of sprin boot application
+  * Next upload Jar file of spring boot application
-  *
+  * Provide environment information such as Envrionment name (e.g. springboot-rest-api-prod) and URL.
+  * Provide **Additional Information** like Database information and you may need to creat RDS instace. for this example we need not to provide any Database information.
+  * On Configuration Details page, provide EC2 instance type e.g.**t2.small** with key pair.
+Set Application health check **"/"**.
+  * Provide RD configurations if any, VPC details or select default VPC, and select permission which is already create to access ec2 and review and apply the changes.
+  * you should be able to access the application url and all rest endpoints.

 ## Resources:
   * [Elastic beanstalk with spring boot](https://aws.amazon.com/blogs/devops/deploying-a-spring-boot-application-on-aws-using-aws-elastic-beanstalk/)